 NASDAQ listing standards require that a majority of our Board be independent.
 In conformity with NASDAQ's "phase-in" rules, within one year of our initial public offering, a majority of our Board will be independent.
-At the closing of this offering, we will have three independent directors.
+At the closing of this offering, we will have independent directors.
 Thus, upon our initial public offering, and for up to a year afterwards, we may not have a majority of independent directors and may not have an audit committee consisting entirely of independent directors.
-As a result, investors will not know the identities of all of the independent directors and will be unable to evaluate the qualifications and backgrounds of such additional independent directors or the full composition of the board at the time of this offering, investors will not know the independent directors will be available to evaluating an initial business combination.
-After additional independent directors are appointed, those additional independent directors will be available to evaluate any initial business combination.
-In addition, while we currently expect to add two more independent directors after completion of our initial public offering, we cannot assure you that we will be able to do so in time for them to evaluate the risks associated with an initial business combination as described above.
+As a result, investors will not know the identities of all of the independent directors and will be unable to evaluate the qualifications and backgrounds of such additional independent directors or the full composition of the board at the time of this offering.
+Also, at the time of this offering, investors will not know the independent directors will be available to evaluate any initial business combination.
+After additional independent directors are appointed, those additional independent directors after completion of our initial public offering, we cannot assure you that we will be able to do so in time for them to evaluate the risks associated with an initial business combination as described above.